-Before you start the server you must create your Readerware databases on the server machine.
+Before you start the server you must setup your Readerware database(s) on the server machine.

-If this is a new installation you can create a new empty database using the normal Readerware program, select the File->New Database menu item.
+If this is a new installation you can create a new empty database using the normal Readerware program, select File->New Database.

-If you have an existing database on another machine you can use backup & restore to transfer it to the server machine.
+If you have an existing database you can use backup & restore to transfer it to the server machine.